prashant3535/google-speedtest-chart/README.md

       -h, --help            show this help message and exit -w, --workbookname WORKBOOKNAME
-                        Sets the woorkbook name, default is "Speedtest" -b, --bymonth         Creats a new sheet for each month named MMM YYYY (ex: Jun 2018)
+                        Sets the woorkbook name, default is "Speedtest" -b, --bymonth         Creats a new sheet for each month named MMM YY (ex: Jun 18)
       ```

 ### License